dwan12345/Cisco-CLI-Commands/Wireless.md

 ## WLC
 - WLC connects to switch via LAG (Link Aggregation Group).
 WLC only supports static LAG, no PAgP or LACP.
-The port channel should be a trunk with all of the VLANs allowed
+The port channel should be a trunk with all of the VLANs
 - Make sure there is a reachable DHCP server
 - LAPs connect to switch interface that is set to access and with the management VLAN.
 Should be portfast as well
 -